inancdericioglu/inancdericioglu.github.io/_posts/2018-6-14-Capsule_Networks.md

 During the training process, while figuring out appropriate coupling coefficients between child and parent capsules, a capsule network learns the spatial relationships between parts and their wholes.

 For example, to recognize a face, a capsule network would need to know that a typical face has a left and right eye, and a nose and mouth below those eyes.
-Then, only if it sees those parts in their *expected* locations, a capsule network could put those parts together to identify a complete face.
+Then, only if it sees those parts in their *expected* locations and orientations, relative to one another, a capsule network could put those parts together to identify a complete face.

 The spatial relationships between parts can be modeled by a series of matrix multiplications, between the output of child capsules and parents, that capture the pose (the position and orientation) of each part; then a capsule network essentially checks for **agreement** between these poses.
 Agreement is based on the vector orientations of child and parent capsules, and when compared to the scalar outputs of a typical convolutional layer, a capsule's vector output can provide more information.